 Evidence for Antitrust, Collusion, and “Rigged System”

 We’ll say this once, for the balance of the content of this column.
 The pointed concerns should be considered as allegations, and the evidence should be seen for what it is.
 Apply your common sense.
 People are considered innocent until proven guilty in a court of law, or via a plea or other settlement arrangement.
 We say that because some of those who we are reporting on herein have threatened legal action several times, and that too is an interesting, noteworthy point.
-Because they have not yet disputed these allegations.
+Because they have not yet publicly disputed these allegations.
 Rather, they want us to ‘cease and desist‘ in spotlighting them, their brands, and the related issues noted herein.
 The ‘why’ behind that will become apparent.

 That said, let’s dive in more deeply.

 In 2009 Tim Williams, President and CEO of 21st Mortgage sent the following letter out to all of their retailers.
 As the letter reflects, it cut off lending to those who didn’t carry Clayton Homes, or did not commit to replacing inventory with Clayton Homes, or and/or sell 21st Mortgage repossessions.